aisingapore/TagUI/src/media/RPA Workshop.md

 </details>

 ### OPTION 3 - VISUAL AUTOMATION (15 minutes)
 TagUI has built-in integration with [Sikuli (base on OpenCV)](http://sikulix.com) to allow identifying web elements and desktop user interface elements for interaction.
 Steps that support visual automation are tap / click, hover / move, type / enter, select / choose, read / fetch, show / print, save, snap.
 Simply specify an image filename (.png or .bmp format) of what to look for visually, in place of the element identifier, to use visual automation alongside your usual automation steps.
+Also, by using vision step, you can send custom Sikuli commands to do things such as [typing complex keystroke sequences](https://github.com/kelaberetiv/TagUI/issues/155#issuecomment-397403024).

 <details>
   <summary>